morsky/FuelConsumptionCalculator/README.md

 There you'll find some fields with options.

-- The first one controls how many items ou can see in the chart field.
+- The first one controls how many items you can see in the chart.
 To see all data set this value to zero.

 - Second field is to export database on the device filesystem.